Serial killer: Medical professionals

 Some people with a pathological interest in the power of life and death tend to be attracted to medical professions or acquiring such a job.
 These kinds of killers are sometimes referred to as "angels of death" or angels of mercy.
 Medical professionals will kill their patients for money, for a sense of sadistic pleasure, for a belief that they are "easing" the patient's pain, or simply "because they can".
 Perhaps the most prolific of these was the British doctor Harold Shipman.
 Another such killer was nurse Jane Toppan, who admitted during her murder trial that she was sexually aroused by death.
 She would administer a drug mixture to patients she chose as her victims, lie in bed with them and hold them close to her body as they died.

 Another medical professional serial killer is Genene Jones.
 It is believed she killed 11 to 46 infants and children while working at Bexar County Medical Center Hospital in San Antonio, Texas, United States.
 She is currently serving a 99-year sentence for the murder of Chelsea McClellan and the attempted murder of Rolando Santos, and became eligible for parole in 2017 due to a law in Texas at the time of her sentencing to reduce prison overcrowding.
 A similar case occurred in Britain in 1991, where nurse Beverley Allitt killed four children at the hospital where she worked, attempted to kill three more, and injured a further six over the course of two months.
 A 21st-century example is Canadian nurse Elizabeth Wettlaufer, who murdered elderly patients in the nursing homes where she worked.
-William George Davis is another hospital nurse who was sentenced to death in Texas for the murdering of four patients.
+William George Davis is another hospital nurse who was sentenced to death in Texas for the murder of four patients.